geekan/MetaGPT-docs/src/en/guide/tutorials/use_memories.md

 ## Add memory

-For adding memories, one can use `self._rc.memory.add(msg)` where `msg` must be an instance of `Message`.
+For adding memories, one can use `self.rc.memory.add(msg)` where `msg` must be an instance of `Message`.
 Check the snippet above for an example usage.

 It is recommended to add `Message`s of action output to the `Role`'s memory when defining the `_act` logic. `Role` normally needs to remember what it said or did previously in order to take a next step.